 The Division of Public Safety publishes this report to inform the Penn community about campus security policies, initiatives to prevent and respond to crime and emergencies, and the occurrence of crime on campus.
-This report complies with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act as amended and uses information collected by the Division of Public Safety Police Department; information provided by other University offices such as Student Affairs, Residential Life, Office of Student Conduct, the Sexual Violence Investigator Office, Admissions, Human Resources, and Campus Security Authorities; and information provided by the Philadelphia Police Department.
+This report complies with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act as amended and uses information collected by the Division of Public Safety Police Department; information provided by other University offices such as Student Affairs, Residential Life, Office of Student Conduct, the Office of the AVP & Title IX Officer, Admissions, Human Resources, and Campus Security Authorities; and information provided by the Philadelphia Police Department.
 Each of these agencies provides updated policy information and crime data to the Division of Public Safety.